 Grandma C’s carries Clasen Confectionary brand coating.
 We offer the popular milk chocolate, dark chocolate and white coatings.

-Pink, red, light green, light green mint, dark chocolate mint, yellow, and dark green coatings are also available and as colorful options.
+Pink, red, light green, yellow, dark green, peanut flavored coatings are also available and as colorful options.
 All of our coatings are very easy to work with and are delicious in taste.
 To ensure that the appearance of your home-made candy is as great as it's taste, Grandma C has prepared notes for you on the correct approach to using candy coatings.
 Please check out "Notes on Working with Chocolate Coatings" on our Useful Information page.

 Cook’s Cake Decorating and Candy Supplies offers an extensive choice of molds for creating chocolate candies.
 Whether you want bite size pieces, candy bars, cream centers or specialized shapes, we carry a large variety of molds for your projects, including sucker shapes, molds for occupations, animals, holidays.